In his book, Mitch says that just about everything on film of Jimi is awful!

 Sony Legacy 2010

 This film was also included in the CD/DVD box set “West Coast Seattle Boy”.
-It’s not a definitve documentary but a narration (by Bootsy Collins) using Jimi’s own words, which is a nice idea.
+It’s not a definitIve documentary but a narration (by Bootsy Collins) using Jimi’s own words, which is a nice idea.
 A few extracts of interviews with Jimi are also edited in.
 It works very well and is never dull.
 There are some never before seen snippets here and there, such as parts of “Voodoo Chile (Slight Return)” and “Hear My Train A Comin” from Berkeley which eventually re-surfaced on the up-dated “Jimi Plays Berkeley” DVD/Blue-ray.

 HEAR MY TRAIN A COMIN ♥♥♥